ErikBaer/alexa-serverless-audiostream/ReadMe.md

   ![gitlab-pipeline](assets/pipeline.png)

- For your own implementation, please enter the variables from your local .env file into the related gitlab environment!
+ For your own implementation, please enter the variables from your local .env file into the related gitlab environment, alongside your dedicated AWS-credentials!

 https://docs.gitlab.com/ee/ci/variables/